seanylambert/Airport-Conditions-Dashboard/README.md

 # Airport Conditions Dashboard
 <!-- Explain what the project is and how to run it -->
+The Airport Conditions Dashboard is a web application designed to help pilots and aviation enthusiasts monitor weather conditions at airports, with a focus on METAR (Meteorological Aerodrome Reports) data.
+Built with Python (Flask), JavaScript, and HTML/CSS, the dashboard provides real-time and historical weather observations for selected airports, visualizes key weather metrics, and (will eventually) supports comparative analysis between airports and weather variables.

 Local Development URL:
 http://127.0.0.1:5000